Anseuradel/PowerBi-Project-Churn-Analysis/README.md

 3. How do services, contracts, charges, and satisfaction levels influence churn?

-4. Which geographic areas show higher churn risk?
+4. Which regions show higher churn risk?

-5. How can the company prioritize high-value customers at risk?
+5. What strategic actions can reduce churn and protect revenue?

 The goal is to provide clear, actionable insights to guide retention strategy, customer experience improvements, and revenue protection.